viljarh/smg-project/Sprint_rapport.md

     Dato : 18.
 November - 25.
 November
     Plan :
+    - Update GUI and implement the check boxes so it send information to actuators.
+    - Update acutautors states between server and controlpanel nodes.
+    - Write in protocol.md file, to answer the question when each have time.

+    - Start to prepere for the presentation.

     What have been done:
+    - Updated the GUI and implemented the check boxes so it send information to actuators. so now we can check off a box in a controlpanel, and it will respons in the node gui, and vise versa.

     Approach:
+    - We tried seperatly to work on the GUI to implement the checkboxes, and then we met up to discuss where we found a solution to how to implement it.

+    Until next sprint:
+    - Implement extra features to the project where we feel like can improve the prjoject.
+    - Fix so the server stop when exiting greenhouse application window.

 ### Sprint 4

     Dato : 25.
 November - 2.
 December

+    Plan :
+    - Finish the project
+    - Make the video for the presentation